Conserving Carolina

-Conserving Carolina is a non-profit conservation organization working to preserve water and land resources in Western North Carolina.
-Conserving Carolina was created in July 2017, from a merger of two previously-separate organizations, Carolina Mountain Land Conservancy and Pacolet Area Conservancy.
-The combined organization maintains a primary office in Hendersonville, NC and a regional office in Columbus, NC.
+Conserving Carolina is a non-profit conservation organization working to preserve land and water resources in Western North Carolina.
+Conserving Carolina was created in July 2017, from a merger of two previously separate organizations, Carolina Mountain Land Conservancy and Pacolet Area Conservancy.
+The organization maintains an office in Hendersonville, North Carolina.

 History

-What was to become the Carolina Mountain Land Conservancy, now Conserving Carolina, began with a 1991 natural areas inventory of Henderson County, NC, which identified numerous places in the County with intact and important natural resources worthy of conservation.
+What was to become the Carolina Mountain Land Conservancy, now Conserving Carolina, began with a 1991 natural areas inventory of Henderson County, North Carolina, which identified numerous places in the county with intact and important natural resources worthy of conservation.
 In 1994, the Natural Heritage Trust of Henderson County was formed to seek protection of these important sites.
 A year later, it was renamed the Carolina Mountain Land Conservancy and expanded its area of focus to include Transylvania and parts of Buncombe, Rutherford, Polk and Jackson Counties.
 The organization began working with local landowners to protect farm, forest, park, and natural lands with the support of local community members.
-Carolina Mountain Land Conservancy grew to be one of the premier land conservancies in the Southeast, protecting some 50,000 acre of land, and became a fully accredited land trust under the Land Trust Accreditation Commission.
+It hired its first full-time staff person, Kieran C. Roe, as executive director in 1999.
+Conserving Carolina has grown into one of the premier land conservancies in the Southeast, protecting some 50,000 acre of land by 2025.
+It was among the first class of land trusts in the U.S. to become accredited by the Land Trust Accreditation Commission in 2009 and has since been reaccredited every five years.

 The Pacolet Area Conservancy was formed in 1989 to conserve land and water resources in Polk County, North Carolina and parts of the Pacolet River watershed across the state line in the Landrum area of South Carolina.
 Prior to the merger in 2017, Pacolet Area Conservancy helped protect more than 10,000 acres of forests, farms, greenspace, mountains, and waterways, including 1,500 acres at the Walnut Creek Preserve in northern Polk County.

 After over a year of discussions focused on greater collaboration between the organizations, the two conservancies decide to join in order to more effectively advance their common mission to conserve natural resources in their burgeoning region within the Carolinas for generations to come.
 With an expanded geographic region, the merged organization combines expertise, talents, resources and a strengthened ability to protect land and water resources, and foster appreciation of the region's unique natural heritage.